 A continuation of our work with Dr. Braig (see above) allowed us to sequence the 16SrRNA gene from human head lice, human body lice, chimpanzee lice, and human crab lice to confirm that these endosymbionts represent a monophyletic lineage of gamma proteobacteria.
 This work was published in Applied and Environmental Microbiology.

 How humans got pubic lice

 Yes, you read the title correctly.
 Humans have two genera of lice (Pthirus, the pubic louse, and Pediculus the head or clothing louse).
 Chimps have a species of Pediculus (P. schaeffi) and gorillas have a species of Pthirus (P. gorillae), yet we have one of each (Pediculus humanus and Pthirus pubis).
 These lice are highly host specific, which begs the question “why do we have both?”
 It turns out that we have had Pediculus humanus throughout our history, and it diverged from the chimp louse species around 5.5 million years ago (just like the hosts did).
 The two Pthirus species on the other hand, diverged only 3.3 million years ago, which based on cophylogenetic analyses, means that we got our pubic lice from gorillas in a host switch.
 You can read more about this in our paper in BMC Biology (open access publication).
-See write-ups at Science Now, the NY Times, and The Loom.
-You can get the sequences from Genbank and the data matrices from Treebase.
+See write-ups in the NY Times and The Loom.
+You can get the sequences from Genbank.

 Close Contact Between Early Humans?